JavierSanchez-Utges/LIGYSIS-custom/README.md

 python predict_rsa_labels.py Q9UGL1_cif
 ```

 This script only requires a single mandatory argument, which is `input_dir` the name of the input directory.
 From this `input_dir`, the programme will find the relevant files in the `./OUT` directory.
 In this example, it is `Q9UGL1_cif`.
+This script will use a [multilayer perceptron model](https://github.com/JavierSanchez-Utges/fragsys_custom/blob/revamped/RSA_pred_model.h5) [[6](https://www.nature.com/articles/s42003-024-05970-8)] to predict RSA-based Cluster labels and functional scores for each defined binding site.

 ## Help and manual